Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 nx g @nrwl/angular:component <new component name> --project <project-name>
 ```

 where `<project name>` is the name defined in `workspace.json`.

-For example, to create an Angular
+For example, to create an Angular component for the `awesome-lib` library (located at
-component for the `awesome-lib` library (`libs/challenge-registry/awesome-lib`), the project name
+`libs/challenge-registry/awesome-lib`), the project name would be `challenge-registry-awesome-lib`,
-would be `challenge-registry-awesome-lib`:
+as defined in `workspace.json`:

 ```json
 {